Home » Tackling Your Trauma » EMDR Therapy for Women in Austin, TX, Who Have Survived Sexual Assault

 Once the forbidden memory pops up, everything else goes blank.
 It doesn’t matter that the vehicle’s moving at 85 mph on Highway 130.

 The memory after a sexual assault, for a woman, is ever disturbing.
 It’s crippling, in fact.
-If you’re a woman living in Austin, Texas, and these words feel uncomfortably familiar to you, you’re experiencing trauma — and you need to heal.
+If you’re a woman living in Austin, Texas, and these words feel uncomfortably familiar to you, healing through trauma therapy is possible.

 Of the many ways, one really stands out.
 It stands out because its ability to speed up trauma recovery in cases like this is virtually unmatched.